Skip to main content

 It all depends on your project

 Flexibility is the greatest gift a headless CMS will give you.
 It is the umbrella term covering many benefits that attract users to it.
-Using Kontent.ai as the perfect example, let’s take a look at the major benefits of using a headless solution.
+Using Kontent.ai as an example, let’s take a look at the major benefits of using a headless solution.

 1. Content distribution across multiple platforms and devices